-The cyber risk assessment will be used to identify, estimate and prioritize the risk to institutions operations.
-By providing the organization with an executive summary, cyber risk assessment helps in making an informed decision in an organization and supporting proper risk responses.
+The cyber risk assessment is used to identify, estimate, and prioritize the risk to an institution’s operations.
+By providing the organization with an executive summary, cyber risk assessment helps in making informed decisions to support the proper risk responses.

-We are going to look at all step that needs to guide us when performing cybersecurity risk assessment:
+We are going to review the steps used when performing cybersecurity risk assessment: